WebAssembly/design/Web.md

-With few exceptions, most aspects of the source map [spec](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/) may be applied directly to wasm.
+With few exceptions, most aspects of the source map [spec](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/) may be applied directly to WebAssembly.
-Because wasm is a binary format (and thus does not have lines and columns, or comments per se), some simple reinterpretation of concepts is needed.
+Because WebAssembly is a binary format (and thus does not have lines and columns, or comments per se), some simple reinterpretation of concepts is needed.

 #### Locations

 Source maps specify how to map a (zero-based) line and column position in generated code to a file, line, and column location in the source.
-For wasm binary locations, the line number is always 1, and the column number is interpreted as a byte offset into the wasm binary content (this results in a more efficient encoding than using the line number field instead).
+For WebAssembly binary locations, the line number is always 1, and the column number is interpreted as a byte offset into the WebAssembly binary content (this results in a more efficient encoding than using the line number instead).
 Source locations are interpreted as in the source map spec.

 #### Linking generated code to source maps

 When the generated code is JavaScript, it includes a specially-formatted line at the end, which is the URL of the associated source map.
-For wasm, a custom section named `"sourceMappingURL"` contains the URL.
+For WebAssembly, a custom section named `"sourceMappingURL"` contains the URL.
 The URL is defined as in the WHATWG
 [URL spec](http://url.spec.whatwg.org), and is